 - Park the vehicle on a level, firm and non-skid surface.
-The front wheels must be in the straight-ahead position. - Apply the parking brake and engage first gear, reverse gear or P. - Remove the spare wheel \$\$ 182. - Never change more than one wheel at once. - Use the jack only to change wheels in case of puncture, not for seasonal winter or summer tyre change. - If the ground on which the vehicle is standing is soft, a solid board (max.
-1 cm thick) should be placed under the jack. - No people or animals may be in the vehicle when it is jacked-up.
+The front wheels must be in the straight-ahead position. - Apply the parking brake and engage first gear, reverse gear or P. - Remove the spare wheel \$\phi\$ 182. - Never change more than one wheel at once. - Use the jack only to change wheels. - If the ground on which the vehicle is standing is soft, a solid board (max.
+1 cm/0.4 inches thick) should be placed under the jack. - No people or animals may be in the vehicle when it is jacked-up. - Never crawl under a jacked-up vehicle.

-- Never crawl under a jacked-up vehicle. - Do not start the vehicle when it is raised on the jack. - Before screwing in the wheel bolts, clean them and lightly coat the taper of each wheel bolt with commercially available grease.
+- Do not start the vehicle when it is raised on the jack. - Before screwing in the wheel bolts, clean them and lightly coat the taper of each wheel bolt with commercially available grease.

 1. Pull off the wheel cover with the hook.
-Vehicle tools ▷ 171.
+Vehicle tools \$\displays 172.

 For wheel covers with visible wheel bolts: The cover can remain on the wheel.
 Do not remove the retaining rings on the wheel bolts.

 Alloy wheels: Disengage wheel bolt caps with a screwdriver and remove.
 To protect the wheel, place a soft cloth between the screwdriver and the alloy wheel.